althonos/rlinalg/README.md

        [-0.8616404 -0.3015113  0.4082483]])
 ```

-This library depends on NumPy, and on the [LAPACK] and [BLAS] libraries shared
+This library depends on [NumPy], and on the [LAPACK] and [BLAS] libraries shared
 on the system.
 It is available for all modern Python versions (3.6+).
 Building is done with `fmodpy` and requires a Fortran compiler when compiling
 from source.

 [`qr`]: https://www.rdocumentation.org/packages/base/versions/3.6.2/topics/qr